jprichardson/node-google/README.md

 })
 ```

 You can specify results in a certain timeframe.
-Defaults to results in the last year.
 Working values listed below:

 ```js
 var google = require('google')